WilliamSchack/Spotify-Downloader/README.md

 You can see your total download progress on the counter at the bottom left.

+**Download Progress**
+- Shows your total download progress
+    - Located in the bottom left corner

+**Pause Button**
-The **Pause Button** will pause all current downloads
+- Pauses all current downloads

-The **Settings Button** will open the settings menu allowing you to change most of the settings
+**Cancel Button**
+- Cancels the current download and returns to the setup screen

+**Settings Button**
+- Opens the settings menu, download continues in the background while open

 ---